mokny/pytainer/README.md

 # Creating Packages
 Packages are basically a zip file of the complete app.
 You can create a package at any time by navigating to the app's detail page.
 Under `Options` you will find `Create Package`.
 Packages are stored in the `packages` folder.

+# Upgrading an existing program to a pyTainer App
+Quiet easy.
+Copy your app to a new folder in the `pytainer/repos` directory.
+Now create a `pytainer.toml` file (see above), that's it.
+Now, after reloading the pyTainer-Apps, you can run your script inside pyTainer.